7mind/izumi/doc/microsite/src/main/tut/bio/00_bio.md

 Overview
 --------

 The following graphic shows the current BIO hierarchy.
-Note that alll the trifuncto `BIO*3` typeclasses have bifunctor `BIO*` counterparts.
+Note that alll the trifunctor `BIO*3` typeclasses have bifunctor `BIO*` counterparts.

 ![BIO-hierarchy](media/bio-hierarchy.svg)